boydmeredith/jbreda_kilosort/README.md

 ```

 **Function highlights:**
-- 1. cds into input_path and makes an array of file names with .rec or .dat extension
+- cds into input_path and makes an array of file names with .rec or .dat extension
-- 2. Loops over file names and passes each into `pipeline_fork2` to create .mda files
+- Loops over file names and passes each into `pipeline_fork2` to create .mda files
-  - a. this function converts .dat and .rec files into .mda files
+  - this function converts .dat and .rec files into .mda files
-- 3. in input_path with new .mda folders, passes them into `kilosortpipelineforcluster.m` along with the repo name and jobid
+- in input_path with new .mda folders, passes them into `kilosortpipelineforcluster.m` along with the repo name and jobid
-  - a.
-This function adds all needed paths & cds into correct directory before passing .mda folders into `tetrode_32_mdatobin_forcluster.m`
+  - This function adds all needed paths & cds into correct directory before passing .mda folders into `tetrode_32_mdatobin_forcluster.m`
-  - b. `tetrode_32_mdatobin_forcluster.m` takes directory of .mda folders, makes a new directory with jobid appended and converts each recording session into .bin files split into 4 groups of 8 tetrodes for each session
+  - `tetrode_32_mdatobin_forcluster.m` takes directory of .mda folders, makes a new directory with jobid appended and converts each recording session into .bin files split into 4 groups of 8 tetrodes for each session

 - (optional) link your working repo to this directory.
-Git add, commit & push `kilosort_slurm.sh` with job ID for your records
+Git add, commit & push `kilosort_slurm.sh` with job ID for your records to document what input was for the job

 **7.** OPTIONAL .dat and .rec --> .mda or .mda --> .bin bundles